pragma-org/board/proposals/PIP001-Voting.md

 ### Votes on code modifications

-Code modifications should usually have consensous and not require any voting.
+Code modifications should usually have consensus and not require any voting.
-If voting is required for a project, a single -1 vote will invalidate the proposal made.
-The proposal passes, if only +1 votes are cast.
+If voting is required for a project, a single -1 vote will invalidate the proposal.
+The proposal passes if only +1 votes are cast.

 A vote should be open for 72h.

 ### Votes on releases

 Releases always require a vote.
-Majority approval is used, at least three maintainer committee members must vote +1.
+Majority approval is used; at least three maintainer committee members must vote +1.

 Releases cannot be vetoed.